spartanchick619/PWA-TextEditor/README.md

-# PWATextEditor
+# PWA-TextEditor

 ## Description

-The PWATextEditor is a single page application that allows the user to edit text in the browser.
+The PWA-TextEditor is a single page application that allows the user to edit text in the browser.
 You can use with our without the internet and can store and retrieve data.

 ## Installation